-

 - Graduated rate estates

-- Trusts that have been in existence for less than three months
+- Trusts that have been in existence for less than three months at the end of the year

 - Mutual fund trusts, segregated funds, and master trusts